 Once your PC restarts, check if the problem is still there.
-If the Blue Screen of Death doesn’t appear anymore, it’s certain that one of your startup applications or services was causing the issue.
+If the Blue Screen of Death doesn’t appear anymore, one of your startup applications or services was certainly causing the issue.

-To pinpoint the cause, it’s necessary that you enable the disabled applications and services one by one.
+To pinpoint the cause, you must enable the disabled applications and services.

-Once you find the problematic application, remove it, or keep it disabled in order to prevent this issue from reappearing.
+Once you find the problematic application, remove it, or keep it disabled to prevent this issue from reappearing.